Do you drive a Chevy Silverado? Our discussion today will be on “how to change brake pads and rotors on a Chevy Silverado.

 NAO (Non-Asbestos Organic) design

-This is another kind of brake pads.
+This is another kind of brake pad.
 This design is made up of various materials.
 These materials are fibers, filler materials, and high-temp resins.

-Now, asides the enhanced performance it promises, let’s talk about the downsides.
-This Kind of brake pads also makes noise.
+Now, asides from the enhanced performance it promises, let’s talk about the downsides.
+This Kind of brake pad also makes noise.

-When compared to the semi-metallic brake pads in terms of noise, the non-asbestos is preferable.
+When compared to the semi-metallic brake pads in terms of noise, non-asbestos is preferable.

 In summary, the non-asbestos brake pads make lower noise than the semi-metallic brake pads.